Spend Your Time

 To allay any guilt you might have just taking vacations for their own sake, I encourage everyone to at least observe these important universal holidays: Public Domain Day (1⁄1), One-Two-Three Day (1⁄23), Doubling Day (1⁄24), ⌊π⌋ Day (3⁄14), Post-Patrick’s Day (3⁄18), Qualification Day (nationality-dependent), Bitcoin Pizza Day (5⁄22), Pau Day (6⁄10),Juneteenth (6⁄19), Alan Turing Day (6⁄23), ⌊τ⌋ Day (6⁄28), ⌈τ⌉ Day (6⁄29), Nikola Tesla Day (7⁄10), Wends’ Day (after most Tuesdays), Danny Lewin Day (9⁄10), Norman Borlaug Day (9⁄12), Talk Like a Pirate Day (9⁄19), Randy Pausch Day (10⁄23), Dennis Ritchie Day (10⁄30), Grace Hopper Day (12⁄9), and Isaac Netwon Day (12⁄25).

-- This website is based on a talk I first gave at the Doctoral Colloquim at USENIX Security Symposium 2014 which was followed by a panel on “Work-Life Balance” (which ran until after 9pm on an evening during the conference).
+- This website is based on a talk I first gave at the Doctoral Colloquim at USENIX Security Symposium 2014 which was followed by a panel on “Work-Life Balance” (which, fittingly, ran until after 9pm on an evening during the conference).
 Of the three panelists, two advocated for the “don’t have a life” and questioned the premise of the panel.
 The third, thankfully, was at least somewhat on the fence about having a life being a good thing, but early enough in her career to be unsure how compatible this was with being a professor.
 (The USENIX organizers found this sufficiently disturbing to not post the video of the event.) [return]

 - In some semi-developed countries like the United States countries, it may also be necessary to work to generate enough income to provide for your subsistence and basic needs.
 It is probably not necessary to work at all to do this, though, in fully-developed countries like Canada and Denmark that are rich and moral enough to provide basic nutrition, shelter and adequate health coverage to all their citizens. [return]